hazyikmis/crown-clothing-contextAPI-forked/README.md

 # react-context-lesson
 We are going to replace our local state management from redux to the new context API.
 This repository is our application before we introduced sagas to handle our asynchronous code, which is a good starting point to make the appropriate changes!

-# "context" & "provider" folders under the "src" created for contextAPI, not for the redux
+# "contexts" & "providers" folders under the "src" created for contextAPI, not for the redux
 If you want to see the usage of contextAPI, check these folders and the files listed below:
 - App.js
 - collection.component.js
--
 - cart-icon.component.js
 - header.component.js